bensmithett/style/README.md

 <blockquote>"But I hate Compass!
 Grrrr!"</blockquote>
 Settle petal.
 Just replace replace Compass & Susy with [Bourbon](http://bourbon.io/) & [Neat](http://neat.bourbon.io/) or your own alternatives and you'll be fine.

+I wrote a [blog post](http://webuild.envato.com/blog/how-to-scale-and-maintain-legacy-css-with-sass-and-smacss/) explaining how we use this approach on the Envato marketplaces.

 ## Getting started
 Assuming you have your own plans for asset compilation, you'll probably just want to drop the `stylesheets` folder into your usual stylesheets path (note the dependencies in the `Gemfile` and Compass configuration in `config.rb`).